Generalized triple product $p$-adic $L$-functions and rational points on elliptic curves: Introduction and statement of the main results

 \subsection{Acknowledgements}

-This work contains parts of my PhD thesis written under the supervision of Massimo Bertolini.
-I thank him for suggesting this project and for his precious advice.
-During my doctoral studies at Universität Duisburg-Essen, I was funded by the DFG Graduiertenkolleg 2553.
+This work contains parts of the author's PhD thesis written under the supervision of Massimo Bertolini.
+We would like to thank him for suggesting this project and for his precious advice.
+We thank the anonymous referee for their corrections, comments and suggestions.
+The author was funded by the DFG Graduiertenkolleg 2553 during his doctoral studies at Universität Duisburg-Essen and is currently funded by the Simons Collaboration on Perfection in Algebra, Geometry and Topology as postdoctoral researcher at CNRS.